BVI Logo

 Blender Modules for Investigation Workflows

-Access our constantly expanding library of Blender modules covering forensic techniques, OSINT tools, 3D analysis workflows, and data visualization methods.
-Because our modules are small and bitesized it is easy to mix and match them, making building personalized workflows relatively easy, straightforward and effective.
+Access our library of Blender modules covering forensic techniques, OSINT tools, 3D analysis workflows, and data visualization methods.
+Small, focused modules let you build personalized workflows piece by piece.

 Personalized, Adaptive Learning